unique-penguin/unique-penguin/README.md

 Here are some of them:
 - Team Weaving **[PAUSED]**
   - Used to manage my projects with the people I will be working with.
-Simple stuff just to vote, comment and see what other projects the people in the group is working on.
+Simple stuff just to vote, comment and see what other projects the people in the group are working on.
   - Tools
     - MongoDB (w/Docker)
     - Node.js (express, mongodb driver, cors)